rocky-linux/documentation/docs/guides/security/ssh_ca_key_signing.md

 Where:

 - **-s**: signing key
-- **-l**: name that identifies the certificate for logging purposes
+- **-I**: name that identifies the certificate for logging purposes
-- **-n**: identifies the name (host or user) associated with the certificate (if not specified, certificates are valid for all users or hosts)
+- **-n**: identifies the name (host or user, one or multiple) associated with the certificate (if not specified, certificates are valid for all users or hosts)
 - **-h**: defines the certificate as a host key, as opposed to a client key
 - **-V**: validity period of the certificate

 ## Establishing Trust

-Copying the host's certificate for the host to present it along its public key while being connected to:
+Copying the remote host's certificate for the remote host to present it along its public key while being connected to:

 ```
 [user@rocky ~]$ scp ssh_host_ed25519_key-cert.pub root@rocky-vm.example.com:/etc/ssh/